Outdoor Swimmer Extra: Get the best of Outdoor Swimmer magazine online.

 - Trends in Outdoor Swimming 2023Our annual review of what’s happening in the world of outdoor swimming.

-- The Scilly Isles: a destination for all swimmersFrom epic challenges to bay swims for beginners, the Isles of Scilly have routes to delight all kinds of swimmers.
+- The Isles of Scilly: a destination for all swimmersFrom epic challenges to bay swims for beginners, the Isles of Scilly have routes to delight all kinds of swimmers.

 - Swim from SealandEmbark on a unique swim from Sealand, the world’s smallest nation some seven miles off the coast of Suffolk, back to the UK mainland.